geschnee/ai-talkmaster/readme.md

 Closed source hosting is easier since it does not require you to be hosting your own services.
 However closed source hosting using OpenAI requires a PAID API key.
 Furthermore AI Talkmaster does not provide any user monitoring, this can lead to high API costs.
 The keyfile contains the API key and is specified in the configs.

-# Server Description

-The AI Talkmaster server provides three kinds of AI conversations, that can be used from OpenSimulator.
-The scripts in lsl-scripts directory are examples of how these scripts can be used.

-There are 3 different postMessage endpoints for generating text, these requests start the generation of text using large language models.
-This generation may take a few minutes, depending on the selected models and requests themselves (longer requests/responses take longer).
-These long response times lead to timeouts (60 seconds in [LSL](https://wiki.secondlife.com/wiki/LlHTTPRequest)).
-The getMessageResponse endpoints can be used to get the generated result.

-## Server Endpoints

-### Status & Configuration
-- `GET /statusAitalkmaster` - Server status check
-- `GET /chatmodels` - Get available chat models
-- `GET /audio_models` - Get available audio models/voices

-### Generate (no history)

-- `POST /generate/postMessage` - Generate response without history
-- `GET /generate/getMessageResponse` - Get generated response

-### Conversation (with history)

-- `POST /conversation/start` - Start new conversation
-- `POST /conversation/postMessage` - Send message to conversation
-- `GET /conversation/getMessageResponse` - Get response from conversation

-### AI Talkmaster
-Chat with (multiple) AI characters.
-AI Talkmaster conversations can be streamed to Icecast when configured properly, see config section.

-- `POST /ait/postMessage` - Send message to AI instance
-- `GET /ait/getMessageResponse` - Get AI response
-- `POST /ait/resetJoinkey` - Reset AI instance
-- `POST /ait/generateAudio` - Generate audio from text

-## Return codes of the server

-200 All good, response is returned
-400 Bad Request
-401 Undefined Endpoint
-422 Request data could not be processed, e.g. wrongly named parameters in json data 425 Too Early, this can be discarded by the LSL script 500 internal error, the server owner/programmer has to fix something